scniro/react-codemirror2/README.md

 - `onUpdate(editor, event)` - *[update](https://codemirror.net/doc/manual.html#event_update)*
 - `onViewportChange(editor, from, to)` - *[viewportChange](https://codemirror.net/doc/manual.html#event_viewportChange)*

-## misc. notes
+## FAQ

-- server rendering
+- Is server side rendering supported?

-react-codemirror2 will prevent rendering in absence of `navigator` that is typical of a server environment.
-In case of any issue, you can force the component to not render via a `PREVENT_CODEMIRROR_RENDER` global variable that this wrapper respond to.
+Yes. react-codemirror2 will prevent rendering in absence of `navigator`.
+You can also force the component to not render via a `PREVENT_CODEMIRROR_RENDER` global.

-- getting the instance
+- How can I get the instance?

-getting the instance of the underlying editor can be done via the event callbacks where `editor` is returned.
+The recommended technique to get the instance is to persist the `editor` returned via event callbacks.
 There is no static method to get it on demand, e.g. `CodeMirror.getInstance()`.
-The recommended approach can be observed as follows...
+Example...

 ```jsx
 constructor() {